Fujio-Turner/cb_completed_request/README.md

     w = CASE WHEN s.condition IS NOT NULL THEN " WHERE " || REPLACE(s.condition, '"', "'") ELSE "" END,
     p = CASE WHEN s.`partition` IS NOT NULL THEN " PARTITION BY " || s.`partition` ELSE "" END;
 ```

-**Notes**:
-This could return back a JSON of about 36MB~ish.
-Anything bigger will probably crash the browser. <i>Firefox</i> seems to be the faster browser.

-**Browser is slow/crashes:**
-If the browser slowes to a crawl reduce the data size via `LIMIT 2000`

 ### Step 4: Analyze
 Select ALL & Copy the full JSON results and paste it into the tool's input area up top, then click <button>Parse JSON</button>